webgptorg/promptbook/samples/templates/25-simple-knowledge.report.md

 {knowledge}
 ```

-### Result```
+### Result

-Pavol Hejný is a developer with a profound passion for utilizing new tools and technologies, with a particular focus on creating fully functional user applications leveraging the latest AI models.
-As a member of the Ainautes consulting group, Pavol plays a crucial role in supporting the global deployment of generative AI.
-He is the developer behind WebGPT, a web page generation service that exemplifies his innovative spirit.
-Prior to the advent of generative AI, Pavol made significant strides in educational technology by creating Collboard, the first Czech virtual whiteboard, and H-edu, a series of electronic textbooks used by tens of thousands of children.
-His diverse expertise extends to working on numerous scientific projects for the Czech Ornithological Society, delivering lectures at conferences, serving on juries, and mentoring in both Czech and international competitions.
-Pavol’s dedication to open-source development is evident in the many projects he has shared on GitHub.
-Pavol Hejný continues to inspire and lead within the tech community, making strides at the forefront of AI and technology innovation.

 ```
+Pavol Hejný is a developer passionate about using new tools and technologies, specializing in creating fully functional user applications with the latest AI models.
+He is a member of the Ainautes consulting group, which supports the deployment of generative AI globally.
+Pavol develops the WebGPT web page generation service.
+Before the rise of generative AI, he created the first Czech virtual whiteboard, Collboard, and electronic textbooks, H-edu, which have been used by tens of thousands of children.
+He has contributed to many scientific projects for the Czech Ornithological Society, gives lectures at conferences, sits on juries, and acts as a mentor in Czech and international competitions.
+Pavol has a special heart for open source, with many of his projects available on GitHub.
 ```